 Risks include sinus complications, infection, implant failure, and graft rejection.
 Typical recovery has swelling and soreness for a few days; pain is usually controlled with medication.
 Follow care instructions: soft diet, gentle oral hygiene, and follow-up visits.
 Smoking and poor medical control increase complication risks.

-Costs vary by number of implants, need for grafts or sinus lifts, type of prosthesis (single crown vs. All-on-X), lab fees, and imaging.
+Costs vary by the number of implants, the need for grafts or sinus lifts, the type of prosthesis (single crown vs. All-on-X), lab fees, and imaging.
 Insurance often limits coverage for implants.
-Many practices offer financing, third-party medical credit, or in-house payment plans to spread cost over time.
+Many practices offer financing, third-party medical credit, or in-house payment plans to spread the cost over time.

 About Ali Alijanian, DDS, Inc. — Expert Care For Dental Implants Upper Jaw

-Ali Alijanian, DDS, Inc. is a Walnut Creek CA oral and maxillofacial surgery practice led by board-certified Dr. Ali Alijanian with 24+ years of experience.
+Ali Alijanian, DDS, Inc. is an oral and maxillofacial surgery practice in Walnut Creek, CA, led by board-certified Dr. Ali Alijanian with 24+ years of experience.
 The office has on-site CBCT, an on-site lab, All-on-X and zygomatic expertise, and a guided-surgery training center.
-Dr. Alijanian is a diplomate of surgical boards and directs advanced implant education programs.
+Dr. Alijanian is a diplomate of the surgical boards and directs advanced implant education programs.

-To begin, schedule a consultation and bring medical history and any prior dental images.
+To begin, schedule a consultation and bring your medical history and any prior dental images.
 The first visit will include clinical evaluation and CBCT imaging to make a personalized plan.
-Contact the Walnut Creek CA office to arrange an exam and learn which dental implants upper jaw options best fit your needs.
+Contact the Walnut Creek, CA office to arrange an exam and learn which upper jaw dental implant options best fit your needs.